evhub/coconut/DOCS.md

     return pattern_adder
 ```

 Note that the function taken by `addpattern` must be a pattern-matching function.
-If `addpattern` receives a non pattern-matching function, the initial function with not raise `MatchError`.
+If `addpattern` receives a non pattern-matching function, the function with not raise `MatchError`, and `addpattern` won't be able to detect the failed match.
 Thus, if a later function was meant to be called, `addpattern` will not know that the first match failed and the correct path will never be reached.

 For example, the following code raises a `TypeError`:
 ```coconut